-- In-person and/or video lectures
+- Online/video lectures

-- · Reading assignments
+- Reading assignments

 - Online discussion boards

-- In-class group activities
+- Individual assignments

-- Individual self-reflection assignments
+- Self-reflection

 - Use of digital media and/or recording of student performance

 Students are expected to complete the weekly reading, participate in Discussion Boards as assigned, and complete any activities and papers as assigned.
 Additional information will be provided through Brightspace.